How Much Should I Feed My Baby? | The Nourished Child

 6 oz = 12 tbsp

-1. When starting out, offer your child an appropriate starter portion based on his age from most food groups.
-Try to give him a balanced representation of what’s on the menu for the meal.
+1. When starting, offer your child an appropriate starter portion based on their age from most food groups.
+This could be a tablespoon of food from each category.
+Try to give your baby a variety of foods.

-2. Let your child enjoy eating and watch for his appetite signals.
+2. Let your child enjoy eating and watch for his appetite cues.
 If he’s still hungry, offer more food.
 If he’s showing signs of fullness, end the meal.

 3. Be flexible.
 Sometimes your baby will want to eat more or less than she is “supposed to eat,” but that doesn’t necessarily mean you need to worry.

-Babies are good at figuring out how much to eat and when to stop, provided you respond appropriately to feeding and appetite cues.
+Babies are good at figuring out how much to eat and when to stop, provided you are responsive to their cues.

 Frequently Asked Questions